splunk/observability-workshop/content/en/s4r/4-im-exercise/2-im-excersise.md

 An other feature of the Splunk Observability UI, is what we call *Related content*.

 {{% notice title=" Related Content" style="info" %}}
-The Splunk Observability User Interface will attempt to show you additional information that is related to what your actively looking at.
+The Splunk Observability User Interface will attempt to show you additional information that is related to what you're actively looking at.
 A good example of this is the Kubernetes Navigator showing you related Content tiles in the information Pane for the services found running on this node.

 {{% /notice %}}